 - This calls for patient endurance and faithfulness on the part of God’s people (13:10c).

 - This calls for patient endurance on the part of the people of God who keep his commands and remain faithful to Jesus (14:12).

 - Blessed is the one who stays awake and remains clothed, so as not to go naked and be shamefully exposed (16:15).

 It is also consistent with what Jesus told His disciples they were to do in response to what lay ahead for them:

 9 “Then you will be handed over to be persecuted and put to death, and you will be hated by all nations because of me.
 10 At that time many will turn away from the faith and will betray and hate each other, 11 and many false prophets will appear and deceive many people.
 12 Because of the increase of wickedness, the love of most will grow cold, 13 but the one who stands firm to the end will be saved (Matthew 24:9-13).

 So what’s the point?

 I believe that the purpose of the book Revelation is to warn Christians that the world is going to be a tough place to live in and that they need to remain faithful to Jesus no matter what circumstances they face.
-Some of the difficulties Christians face will be common to everyone, believers and unbelievers alike; some will be challenges only for those who are followers of Christ; some will be reserved for those who are enemies of God.
+It is also warning that the period many call, “The Great Tribulation,” may have already begun.
+Some of the difficulties Christians face in this time of tribulation will be common to everyone, believers and unbelievers alike; some will be challenges only for those who are followers of Christ; some will be reserved for those who are enemies of God.
 But all alive when these terrible events occur will be affected by them in one way or another.
 It is imperative that believers understand this so they aren’t surprised when these terrible events take place or forget how important it is to remain faithful to Jesus in the midst of them.

 For further reading on this topic, check out these posts: